suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Setup Assumptions

-We assume that the application assigns each track a set of (KID, `base_key`) tuples, where each `base_key` is known only to authorized producer and consumers for a given track.
+We assume that the application assigns each track a set of (KID, `track_base_key`) tuples, where each `track_base_key` is known only to authorized producer and consumers for a given track.
 How these per-track secrets are established is outside the scope of this specification.
 We also assume that the application defines which KID should be used for a given encryption operation.
 (For decryption,